alpha-yadav/DSA/readme.md

 Remember to handle edge cases like one node being an ancestor of the other, or nodes not being present in the tree.
 The code examples often need slight modifications to incorporate these checks for robustness.

+#  Graph
+Please provide me with the data or equation you want me to graph.
+I need information like:

+* **Equation:**  For example, y = 2x + 1,  y = x²,  sin(x), etc.
+* **Data points:** A set of x and y values (e.g., (1,2), (3,4), (5,6)).
+* **Type of graph:** Do you want a line graph, scatter plot, bar chart, etc.?
+* **Range:** What range of x and y values should be included in the graph?

+Once you give me this information, I can help you graph it.
+I can't create visual graphs directly, but I can give you the instructions to create one using a graphing calculator or software like Desmos or GeoGebra.